Lapin0t/phd-manuscript/main/03_substitution.typ

 to lift it to the nice setting.

-In the framework of lists and #nm[De Bruijn] indices, we must define nice contexts as lists of pairs of a type together with a proof that it is nice.
+In the framework of lists and #nm[De Bruijn] indices, we must define nice contexts as lists of pairs of a type together with a proof that it is nice:

 $ tnice := (alpha cl T) times nice th alpha \
   cnice th T := ctx.ctxc th tnice $